zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### submersibleSteerForce
 - Description:
-- Default Value: 0.5
+- Default Value: 1

-### submersibleSailForceFactor
+### UNSTABLE_submersibleSailForceFactor
 - Description: DEBUG, tweak sailing math.
 Not supported or tested.
 Do not mess with defaults.
 Do not use this unless you know what your doing.
-- Default Value: 0
+- Default Value: 0.05

 ### submersibleDrag
 - Description: